 Three sets of originals mixed with some Led Zeppelin and Jimi Hendrix went over quite well and the place was packed like never before.
 Tin House was fast becoming one of the top bands in Florida!!

-In 1971 you released single I Want Your Body / Be Good and Be Kind and your album on Epic.
+In 1971 you released single and album on Epic.
 How did you get signed up by Epic?